-The pros and cons of investing in gold
+Investing in gold - The pros and cons

 Speculators cause price swings

-Some of that dramatic rising and falling is due to the involvement of central banks and speculative traders in the gold markets.
+Some of that dramatic rising and falling is because of the involvement of central banks and speculative traders in the gold markets.
 That can mean positive or negative volatility for investors, depending on whether those banks and traders are buying or selling.

 "Since the primary use of gold in an (investment) portfolio is as a hedge, it's important to think like a central banker.
 The more growth comes from areas of the world that have high savings, the more (the price of) gold is likely to continue to rise because those savings need to be put to work in nondollar instruments, which include gold and other hard assets," Hyzy says.